 Climbing Mt Kilimanjaro Lemosho Shira – TKLEM

-We start slow, and gain altitude slowly for the first four days, then the physical and mental demands increase.
-The trek from Barranco to Barafu and then the overnight trek to the summit is a serious challenge due to the short amount of time to rest before the overnight summit attempt.
+Subsequently, we start slow, and gain altitude slowly for the first four days, then the physical and mental demands increase.
+The trek from Barranco to Barafu and then the overnight trek to the Uhuru summit is a serious challenge due to the short amount of time to rest before the overnight summit attempt.
 Overall, the distance covered and the intensity of the final few days make this trek a good choice only for the experienced hiker.
-The many changes of scenery and spectacular hike across the Shira Plateau make this trek truly special.
+Finally, the many changes of scenery and spectacular hike across the Shira Plateau make this trek truly special.

 Day 1 Moshi

-Pick up in Arusha or Kilimanjaro International Airport and transfer to Moshi town, at the base of Mount Kilimanjaro so you can begin preparations for climbing.
+Pick up in Arusha or Kilimanjaro International Airport and transfer to Moshi town, at the base of Mount Kilimanjaro.
+Begin preparations for climbing.
 Dinner and overnight is at a base hotel in Moshi.